Written by Therapy Focus Speech Pathologist Ruyi Tong.

 Is Sam being defiant?
 Why isn’t she following instructions?
 Her hearing has been tested and there is nothing wrong with it.
 Perhaps Sam has heard her teacher, but finds it difficult to process or understand what was said?

 As a therapist, situations such as this set off alarm bells that signal there may be central auditory processing issues.

-There are 2 treatment approaches for Central Auditory Processing Disorder.
+There are two treatment approaches for Central Auditory Processing Disorder.

 The first focuses on training certain listening skills such as word discrimination (e.g. telling the difference between peas and bees), identifying where sounds are coming from (e.g. is it from the left or right side of your body), putting different letter sounds together to form words, or identifying a sound in the presence of noise (e.g. being able to focus on the ticking of a clock in a noisy room).

-The downside of this approach is that some individual may not be able to use these skills in everyday environments.
+The downside of this approach is that some individuals may not be able to use these skills in everyday environments.

-Therefore the other approach focuses on modifying the environments the individual is regularly in.
+With this in mind, the second approach focuses on modifying the environments that the individual is regularly in.
 Examples include:

 - Sit the individual away from auditory and visual distractions.
 In the classroom, for example, choose a seat close to the teacher and white/blackboard and away from any windows and doors.